esciencecenter-digital-skills/lesson-model-coupling/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: challenge

 ### Exercise: Breaking it down
-Think of another physical system you might simulate.
-Can you think of how to break it down into two or more computational submodels that, when coupled together, simulate the overall system?
+Think of another system you might want to simulate.
+Can you think of how to break it down into two or more computational submodels?
 Most importantly, consider what information would be passed from one model to the other.

 :::::::::::::::::::::::: solution

 ### Example solution

-Local climate-ecology: One model simulates the expected climate of a region of the Earth under certain vegetation/land use conditions.
+- Local climate-ecology: One model simulates the expected climate of a region of the Earth under certain vegetation/land use conditions.
 A separate model simulates the proliferation and behaviour of animals and vegetation in a given region under influence of various climatic conditions.

-Stent in a blood vessel: A computational fluid dynamics model (simulating the blood flow) through a metal alloy stent.
+- Stent in a blood vessel: A computational fluid dynamics model (simulating the blood flow) through a metal alloy stent.
 The stresses created by the blood on the stent are passed to a mechanical model of the stent, and used to deform the stent accordingly.
 The current deformation state of the stent is passed to the blood flow model.

 :::::::::::::::::::::::::::::::::

 ## Why couple models together?
+It is generally simpler and cheaper to simulate a small part of a system, or specific physical interaction.
+Processes at different length or time scales are often subject to different forces, while they can neglect others.
+For example, a mechanical model of a car frame will not consider behaviour at the atomic scale, whereas a molecular dynamics simulation naturally must.
+Computational modelling is therefore often highly specialised.

-It is common in computational science to have many different models for the same system.
-There are many reasons - wome may be more accurate (and therefore more computationally expensive), while others may implement different theoretical interactions.
-A scientist or engineer will combine different submodels together to run different computational experiments.
+Furthermore, there can be an enormous number of different computational models even for the same problem, at the same length and time scales.
+Some models may be more accurate than others, or include newer theory etc. A scientist or engineer will combine different submodels together to run different computational experiments.

 ::::::::::::::::::::::::::::::::::::: challenge

-### Why not monolothic?
+### Why bother?
+Let's just have one big model
-It is of course possible, and frequently the case, that a single monolithic computer program is created that simulates all aspects of a complex physical system.
+Rather than couple existing models together, it is of course possible to simply create a single, monolithic model that handles all of the interactions within it.
+Can you think of reasons why we would not want to do that?

 :::::::::::::::::::::::: solution

 ### Solution

-Performance
-Ease of swapping new, different models in and out Separation of concerns modularity
+- Code re-use: If a model already exists then ideally you should reuse it, rather than re-invent the wheel.
+- Separation of concerns: The submodel does 'one thing and does it well' (hopefully).
+The modularity of keeping code separate in this way can really help with long term maintenance of a large comple simulation model.
+This is particularly obvious when models simulate processes that happen on totally different and non-overlapping length and time scales.
+- Speed of building new models: If people can construct a complex model out of smaller, highly tested and optimised building blocks, then the task is a lot less laborious.
+- Ease of swapping new, different models in and out.
+If a new, faster or more accurate implementation of a model is released, you want to be able to swap out an existing submodel for it.
+Having everything in a single monolithic code can lead to a tangled mess that is harder to refactor.
+In many cases it will just not be worth the time to refactor the existing simulation code, and people will write a new one, or not try the new model at all.
+- Performance: A model coupling approach often makes it easier to exploit the massive parallelism of supercomputers.

 :::::::::::::::::::::::::::::::::

 ## Distributed computing